SalomePlatform/hexablock/doc/block_method.rst

 A model of blocks is a set of blocks.

 And for each quadrangle of a model of blocks, this quadrangle is:
-    - or a free face
+    - a face belong one block
-    - or a face shared between 2 blocks
+    - a face shared between 2 blocks

 How to find a model of blocks ?
 ===============================